appium/appium-espresso-driver/docs/reference/endpoints.md

 POST /session/:sessionId/appium/device/lock
 ```

-Locks the device (and optionally unlock it after a certain amount of time).
-Only simple (e.g.
+Locks the device and optionally unlocks it after a specified duration.
+Only simple (e.g. without a
-without a password) locks are supported.
+password) locks are supported.

 !!! warning "Deprecated"